dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ## 1 - Making a mesh transparent, and what else to know

 In this post I am mainly writing about the transparent and opacity properties of materials as a way to adjust the transparency of a material of a mesh object.
 However there are a whole lot of other ways to go about making a mesh object visible or not, and there are also a lot of other things that you should be aware of before continuing to read this.
+I will not be getting into the basics of how to et started with three.js and javaScript in general here, but in this section I will be going over some things that you should have solid first.

 ### 1.1 - The visible property of the Object3d class